-- i.
-New assessment growth is defined as the anticipated future property tax revenue for new residential/non residential building construction forecasted for the following budget year. - ii.
-The City shall apply new assessment growth revenue through a balanced approach of 55% growth revenue to fund new initiatives (business cases and/or capital charters), 20% as contribution to lifecycle reserves, and 25% to offset the base budget property tax requisition. - iii.
-Any portion of the 55% of growth revenue not applied to business cases or capital charters during the budget process shall be transferred to the Growth Stabilization Reserve. - iv.
-An annual budgeted transfer to the Growth Stabilization Reserve will be included as part of the base budget to recognize the prior years assessment growth transfer to a maximum of \$2.5 million. - v.
-Application of prior years assessment growth revenue may be considered if the proposed annual tax rate increase is in excess of 3.5%.
-The funds approved by Council for withdrawal from the prior years unallocated assessment growth shall be only the amount required to limit the tax rate increase to 3.5%.
+i.
+New assessment growth is defined as the anticipated future property tax revenue for new residential/non residential building construction forecasted for the following budget year.

+ii.i.
+The City shall apply new assessment growth revenue through a balanced approach of 55% per cent growth revenue to fund new initiatives (business cases and/or capital charters), 20% per cent as contribution to lifecycle reserves, and 25% per cent to offset the base budget property tax requisition.

+- iii.ii.
+Any portion of the 55% per cent of growth revenue not applied to business cases or capital charters during the budget process shall be transferred to the Growth Stabilization Reserve. - iii.
+An annual budgeted transfer to the Growth Stabilization Reserve will be included as part of the base budget to recognize the prior years assessment growth transfer to a maximum of \$2.53.0 million. - iv.
+An annual transfer of \$800,000 of the prior year's assessment growth tax revenue is committed to fund the Lakeview Accelerator Program to a maximum of \$8,000,000. - v.
+Application of prior years assessment growth revenue may be considered if the proposed annual tax rate increase is in excess of 3.5%.6.5 per cent.
+The funds approved by Council for withdrawal from the prior years unallocated assessment growth shall be only the amount required to limit the tax rate increase to 3.5%.6.5 per cent subject to iv.

 vi.
-Assessment Growth revenue collected in a given year and not applied against the tax base as per v. above shall be made available for use for one-time operating or capital expenditures at Council's direction.
+Assessment Growth revenue collected in a given year and not applied against the tax base as per v. above shall be made available Growth Stabilization Reserve balances can be utilized for use for one-time operating or capital expenditures at Administration's recommendation or Council's direction.